redpencilio/ember-metis/README.md

 end
 ```

-> In case you do not have data to work with and want to populate your database you can can just continue this guide, otherwise you can skip the following steps.
+> In case you do not have data to work with and want to populate your database you can can just continue reading, otherwise you can skip the following 2 steps.

 <br>